whitesource-ps/ws-sbom-generator/README.md

 - Mend user with admin permissions

 >**Note:**
->The specified user (`-u, --userKey`) must be associated with a group assigned as either Organization Administrators (for generating report for all projects in the organization) or Product Administrators.
-For the latter, `--tokenType` must be specified (see [Command-Line Arguments](#command-line-arguments)).
+>The specified user (`--userKey`) must be associated with a group assigned as either Organization Administrators (for generating report for all projects in the organization) or Product Administrators.

 ## Installation
 1. Install the PyPI package `ws-sbom-generator`